aziascreations/PB-Utils/Documentation/Endianness.md

 A version of `EndianSwapQ()` that uses the SSE2 instruction set is available in the `Experiments/` folder as `EndianSwapQ_SSE.pbi`.

-[^ In the file/include named: _x_ ^]

-No speed test between the 2 version were done.

-It is also important to mention that this special version uses both the `xmm0` and `xmm1` registers.
+This include provides you with the procedure `EndianSwapQSSE(Number.q).q` which uses the `xmm0` and `xmm1` registers from the SSE2 instruction set.

+It is a little bit slower than the one in the main include, taking ~210ms for a million swaps where the original x64 procedure takes ~185ms for the same amount of calls.

-[The responsability falls on you to verify is the SSE2 instruction set is supported]
+Please keep in mind that it is also your responsability to check if the SSE2 instruction set is supported on the CPU your program is ran on.